Levon Helm with Dennis Elsas

 Levon Helm is an American treasure.
 Beginning as a drummer with Ronnie Hawkins and the Hawks, later working with Bob Dylan and then as a founding member of the legendary Band, he has always been regarded as a “musician’s musician.”

 He’s also an accomplished film actor with critically acclaimed performances in Coal Miner’s Daughter and The Right Stuff.
-His book This Wheel’s on Fire provided an insiders look into the Band’s storied history.
+His book This Wheel’s on Fire provided an inside look into the Band’s storied history.

 In 1996 Levon was diagnosed with throat cancer and his distinctive singing voice was silenced for a while, until he recovered enough to start hosting his Midnight Ramble shows in Woodstock, and go on to record two Grammy-winning albums.
-But when Levon Helm stopped by WFUV for a live studio visit in November 2000, he sat in on drums with a local band, The Electrix.
+But when Levon Helm stopped by WFUV for a live studio visit with me on November 24, 2000, he sat in on drums with a local band, The Electrix.